Jake McCabe

 Jake McCabe (born October 12, 1993) is an American professional ice hockey defenseman for the Toronto Maple Leafs of the National Hockey League (NHL).
-He was drafted by the Buffalo Sabres in the second round (44th overall) of the 2012 NHL Entry Draft.
+He was drafted by the Buffalo Sabres in the second round (44th overall) of the 2012 NHL entry draft.
 He has also played for the Chicago Blackhawks.

 Youth career

 Collegiate

-McCabe played his high school hockey at Eau Claire Memorial, before going to play college hockey at Wisconsin where he spent three seasons playing for the Wisconsin Badgers in the NCAA Men's Division I Big Ten Conference.
+McCabe played his high school hockey at Eau Claire Memorial, before going to play college hockey at the University of Wisconsin–Madison where he spent three seasons playing for the Wisconsin Badgers in the National Collegiate Athletic Association (NCAA)'s Men's Division I Big Ten Conference.
 In his first year with the Badgers, McCabe suffered a severed tendon in his finger, cutting his season to only 26 games.
-In his junior year, McCabe's outstanding play was rewarded with a selection to the 2013–14 All-Big Ten First Team.
+In his junior year, McCabe's outstanding play was rewarded with a selection to the NCAA's 2013–14 All-Big Ten First Team.

 Professional career

 Buffalo Sabres

+McCabe was drafted by the Buffalo Sabres of the National Hockey League (NHL) in the second round, 44th overall, of the 2012 NHL entry draft.
 On April 2, 2014, the Sabres signed McCabe to a three-year entry-level contract, with the intent of having him join the Sabres' active roster.
-He made his NHL debut the following day, skating 16:20 with the Sabres in a 2–1 loss to the St. Louis Blues.
-He recorded his first career NHL goal on October 15, 2015, in a loss to the Florida Panthers.
+He made his NHL debut the following day with the Sabres in a 2–1 loss to the St. Louis Blues.
+He registered his first NHL point, assisting on Matt Ellis' second period goal in a 4–3 shootout loss to the New York Islanders on April 13, 2014.
+He finished the season playing in seven games with Buffalo, registering just the one point.

-After playing in nearly all 82 games with the Sabres during the 2015–16 season, McCabe signed a three-year contract extension with the Sabres on June 30, 2016.

-On January 7, 2017, McCabe delivered a hit on Patrik Laine of the Winnipeg Jets.
-Laine suffered a concussion and left the game after the hit but McCabe was not disciplined or fined.
-McCabe ended the regular season with career highs in assists and points.

-During the 2017–18 season, McCabe suffered a thumb and shoulder injury that cut his season short.

-Entering the 2019–20 season under new head coach Ralph Krueger, McCabe was named an alternate captain of the Sabres.
+He was assigned to Buffalo's American Hockey League (AHL) affiliate, the Rochester Americans, to start the 2014–15 season.
+He played in 57 games with the Americans, scoring five goals and 29 points.
+He was recalled in February after the Sabres lost four defensemen to injury or team suspension and made his NHL season debut on February 22, 2015 against the Nashville Predators in a 2–1 shootout loss.
+He played in one more game before being returned to Rochester after the return of Nikita Zadorov on February 25.
+After his return, McCabe suffered a concussion against the Utica Comets on March 4 that kept him out of the Americans' lineup for four weeks.
+In the 2015–16 season, he was initially assigned to the AHL out of training camp, but was recalled on October 12, 2015.
+He recorded his first career NHL goal against goaltender Roberto Luongo on October 15, in a 3–2 loss to the Florida Panthers.
+He finished the season with four goals and ten points in 77 games.
+He also appeared in one game for the Americans.